-Mouth guards are stiff, cushioned molds that fit closely over the upper teeth.
-Mouthguards are most often used to prevent injury in contact sports, as a treatment for bruxism (teeth grinding) or temporomandibular joint pain, or as part of certain dental procedures, such as tooth bleaching.
+Mouth guards are stiff, cushion-like molds which are made as a close fit to the upper teeth.
+These are mostly used in preventive instances such as in contact sports, as a treatment for bruxism (teeth grinding) or temporomandibular joint pain or part of dental procedures, like teeth bleaching.

-- Rinse with clean water or antibacterial mouthrinse after use and brush with a toothbrush before storing.
+- Make sure to rinse with antibacterial mouthrinse or clean water after use and brush with a toothbrush before storing.

 - Store the mouth guard in a specially designed container that allows for air to reach the appliance and one that is hard enough to resist damage.

-- Make a habit of wearing the mouth guard whenever you participate in sports or activities that place you at risk for dental or jaw injuries.
+- Make a habit to wear the mouth guard when participating in sports that place you at risk for dental or jaw injuries.

 Call us now to book an appointment: